 ‘Instead of standing firmly with your feet and holding tight with both hands in order to feel secure in your place, here you have to dart across the liquid, shimming surface like a long legged fly, swim with its currents like a fast moving fish’ - Stephen Batchelor, author and secular Buddhist

-Background and Professional Experience
+Background and Experience

+As part of my practice I seek out times and places which offer space for deep reflection.
 To this end walking is a critical part of my practice.
 I walk both with and without my camera and it provides a platform for relating world to self.
-As such I can equate with the words of John Muir, a Scottish-born American naturalist and pioneer of the modern conservation movement, who noted
+As such I equate with the words of John Muir, a Scottish-born American naturalist and pioneer of the modern conservation movement, who noted

 'I only went out for a walk, and finally concluded to stay out till sundown, for in going out, I found I was really going in'

 I am a member of the international art.earth network, and associate member of the academic artists network, LAND2.